Okutsu frames of irreducible polynomials over henselian fields: Okutsu frames over henselian fields

-Let us show that all monic $g\in\kx$ with $\deg(g)<m_{\ell+1}$ are $\aa$-stable.
+Let us now show that $m_{\ell+1}$ is the minimal degree of $\aa$-unstability; that is, all monic $g\in\kx$ with $\deg(g)<m_{\ell+1}$ are $\aa$-stable.
 Since the product of $\aa$-stable polynomials is $\aa$-stable, we may assume that $g$ is irreducible.
 By the fundamental property (\ref{propertiesFrame}), there exists $\chi_i\in\Phi_\ell$ such that

 We claim that $\rho_i(g)=\rho_j(g)$ for all $j>i$.
 Indeed, suppose that $\rho_i(g)<\rho_j(g)\le v_F(g)$ for some $j>i$.
 On one hand, from (\ref{partial}) we deduce